mdsetiawan11/shadcnui_starter_app/README.md

-# Flutter ShadcnUI Starter APP
+# A Flutter ShadcnUI Starter App

 Support Light and Dark Mode with 12 Color Scheme